sogaiu/janet-emacs-trial-kit/README.md

 ### Syntax Highlighting

-I typically start by closing the `*Warnings*` buffer and opening a `.janet` file.
+I typically start by opening a `.janet` file.
 This repository contains `sample.janet` for this purpose.
-Once opened, one should see:
+Once opened, one should
+see:

 ```janet
 (+ 1 2)